 There are many ways to use scent marketing in your business.
 Hyatt Place, for example, has been utilizing scent branding for years.
 According to Harvard Business Review, Hyatt Place launched with a signature scent it calls "Seamless," which incorporates blueberries and floral notes on a base of vanilla and musk and uses this blended scent throughout its Hyatt Place properties.
 For Hyatt, like other companies using scent branding, the goal is to associate the hotel with a pleasant scent and trigger a subconscious association with the brand.

 At Walt Disney World in Florida, visitors to the Magic House at Epcot Center are relaxed and comforted by the smell of freshly baked chocolate chip cookies.
-According to ThoughtCo, Singapore Airlines uses a patented scent it calls Stefan Floridian Waters; the company uses it in its aircraft, the flight attendants wear it as a fragrance and it is used to launder in-flight towels.
+Singapore Airlines uses a patented scent it calls Stefan Floridian Waters, according to ThoughtCo.
+The company uses the scent in its aircraft, the flight attendants wear it as a fragrance, and it is used to launder in-flight towels.